 - Limited Presets – Front of house/Main and Monitor are your only options for audio adjustment.

 The revamped DXR range continues to deliver on all fronts with plenty of good features.
-Heaps of power within this 10-inch model to deliver exceptional sound.
+Heaps of power within this 10 inch PA speaker model to deliver exceptional sound.

 It is a more expensive option than Yamaha’s DBR range.
 But despite the higher price point, it’s an excellent powered speaker with a pleasing sound profile.